antrea-io/antrea/docs/kind.md

 ### Check that everything is working

-After a few seconds you sould be able to observe the following when running `kubectl get -n kube-system pods -l app=antrea`:
+After a few seconds you should be able to observe the following when running `kubectl get -n kube-system pods -l app=antrea`:
 ```bash
 NAME                                 READY   STATUS    RESTARTS   AGE